Strategies for Successfully Brushing Your Child’s Teeth

 Parents are the best brushers for little teeth.

 Tooth brushing takes a lot of skill and reaching every corner of the mouth is difficult without dexterity.
-Continue helping your child brush until he or she can demonstrate good ability using his or her hands– for most kids this is around age 7 or 8.
+Continue helping brush your child’s teeth until he or she can demonstrate good ability using his or her hands– for most kids this is around age 7 or 8.
 As your child gains independence, have him or her start brushing first, and then you can go back and “check” all of their teeth with the toothbrush.
 Just remember to do this for at least two minutes!
 You’re helping your child build habits for a lifetime of good oral health.

 How can you help your child brush for two whole minutes?